homanchou/xr/book/15-Holdable-Objects.md

 Next we will implement the ability to grab an object and hold it in our hand.
 The approach is:

 1. Listen for when the squeeze button is pressed
-2. If the hand mesh that squeezed the button is also intersecting a target mesh then emit a room event that a user is holding target mesh
+2. If the hand mesh that squeezed the button is near a target mesh then emit a room event that a user is holding target mesh
 3. Convert the room event into a state_diff event.
 4. Create a system to receive the state update message to make the target mesh a child of the hand mesh.